CESNET/dp3/docs/api.md

 - skip: how many entities to skip (default: 0)
 - limit: how many entities to return (default: 20)
+- fulltext_filters: dictionary of fulltext filters (default: no filters)
+- generic_filter: dictionary of generic filters (default: no filters)

 ### Response